 The Designated Safeguarding Lead will contact the Prevent Coordinator should there be concerns about a child or family linked to potential radicalisation or extremism.
-The Prevent Coordinator will then assist the DSL regarding whether a referral is appropriate and whether this child or family will need to be referred to the Channel Panel.
+The Prevent Coordinator will then assist the DSL regarding whether a referral is appropriate and whether this child or family will need to be referred to the Channel, a voluntary confidential support programme focussing on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
+Referrals are assessed and may be passed onto a multi-agency Channel panel who meet to discuss the individual concerned and determine any appropriate support that may be required.
+When considering what support may be necessary in respect of a referred child, the Channel Panel will require the consent of the parent/carer of the referred child before any support can be delivered through this programme.